robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 But from my window seat they were a bright, searing white that stung my eyes.
 In here, the engine hummed and shuddered the floor under my feet, and the little plastic oval of the window vibrated against my forehead every time I leaned on it—which I did, approximately every thirty seconds, as if the view might have changed in that time.

 We were actually doing it.
 And I was actually doing this.
 Queensland.
 Maleny.
-The new Les-Mis Faire.
+The new 'Les-Mis' Faire.
 A whole new Wardrobe, waiting for us like an unwritten pattern.

 It would have been easier if we’d simply been scooped up by a kind hand at Wardrobe and placed in our seats on the plane without all the rest of leaving—if I hadn’t had to walk down a ramp, away from Celeste.